hbc/knowledgebase/faq/tools.md

 # HBC tools

-This document is a guide on how to find information about software tools that have been incorporated into the bcbio pipeline, tools that we have tested, but not incorporated, and tools that we would like to test.
+This document is a guide on how to find information about software tools that have been incorporated into the bcbio pipeline, tools that we have tested for use in bcbio or as part of downstream analyses, and tools that we would like to test.

 ## bcbio-incorporated tools

 Information about the tools used as part of bcbio is available [here](../../computing/bcbio/tools_incorporated.md).

-## All tools incorporated, tested or planning to test
+## All tools tested or planning to test

 Information about all of the tools that we either use, have tested, or would like to test are available within the `knowledgebase/research/[NGS_method]/tools.md` documents for each of the NGS methods.